4. Tapered Lines, Searching Lines & Loose Sketching

 A line tapers when it gets thinner, softer, and lighter at the end.
 Both ends of this line are tapered:

-Tapered lines are also great for loose sketching, where you don't worry about perfectly connecting every line.
+Tapered lines are great for loose sketching, where you don't worry about perfectly connecting every line.
 Loose sketches with tapered lines can look quite beautiful, without any level of finish.
-The loose, tapering lines are full of momentum and energy:
+The loose, tapering lines are full of momentum and energy, in every media:

 Ariel sketch by Glen Keane